OfficeDev/office-js-docs-pr/docs/onenote/index-2.md

 # OneNote Add-ins documentation

-With OneNote add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in OneNote for the web.
+With OneNote add-ins, you can use familiar web technologies such as HTML, CSS, and JavaScript to build a solution that can run in OneNote on the web.
 Learn how to build, test, debug, and publish OneNote add-ins.

 <ul class="panelContent cardsF cols cols3">
     <li>